 Romans 8:2 “For the law of the Spirit of life in Christ Jesus has made me free from the law of sin and death.”

 One law brings death.
 Paul called the Ten Commandments a “ministry of death written on stones” (2Cor 3:7).
 Why?
-Because we cannot keep that law - not in our own strength.
-That law carries us like a strong current, to death.
+Because we cannot keep that law.
+Our carnal nature carries us like a strong current, to death.
+We are condemned because we have sinned against God..
 The other law builds up and heals - like an outboard motor that powers upstream.
 Both are laws of God.
-Free will choice decides which law will rule in the life.
-We must choose.
+Free will choice decides which law will ultimately rule in the life.
+All must choose.
+We must confess that we are helpless and lost.
 We must give HIM permission to change us.

 THE LAW OF THE FLESH

-Without the indwelling spirit of God, human nature is “carnal.”
+Human nature is “carnal” (meaning self serving).
 Paul called it “the flesh.”
 He said that without the Spirit of God, “the law of the flesh” rules.
 It is natural - yes.
 It was designed by our Creator.
 But it was designed to be united with the Spirit of the Creator.

 The carnal mind (the mind controlled by the flesh alone) is like a boat without oars or rudder - just swept along by the current of desires.
-It is easily overpowered by the dark forces - evil angels under Satan’s command.
+It is easily overpowered by dark forces - human beings or evil angels under Satan’s command.
 It is then blinded to the good, and used for evil.

 Romans 8:7 “The mind governed by the flesh is hostile to God; it does not submit to God's law, nor can it do so.”
 (NIV)

-Paul’s “law of sin which lives inside my body,” is “the law of sin and death.
-Christ’s “law of the Spirit of Life,” delivers us FROM that “law of sin.”
-Because it is stronger than the “law of sin.”
-But we must allow it to enter.
-We must open the door, for Christ.
+Paul’s “law of sin which lives inside my body,” is “the law of sin and death.”
+The Father’s “law of the spirit of life,” delivers us FROM that “law of sin and death.”
+His spirit dwells within us, to override the “law of sin and death.”
+Paul called it “Christ in you, the hope of glory” (Col 1:27), because Christ is stronger than our carnal nature, as God is stronger than Satan.
+We only have to ask for that indwelling.
+We must open the door, for Him (Rev 3:20).

 THOSE WHO ARE UNDER THE LAW